 Strategies of display are central to Metz’s visual language and his installations often incorporate elements of rhythm and repetition.
 Frequently in his work multi-panel paintings are presented as diptychs and triptychs, which he sometimes installs abutting one another, reaching into or wrapping around corners.
 He also produces shaped canvasses that mimic the abstract shapes that appear in his other paintings.
 As Metz has observed, “My practice is largely about breaking down polarities, and I think that’s apparent in the way I present space.
 It’s about negotiating between setting and subject, public and private.”

 Metz’s work has appeared in solo exhibitions in Norway, Italy, Denmark and Canada.
 In 2014, he was the artist in residence at the ADN Collection in Bolzano, Italy.
+In 2018, Metz was the subject of a solo exhibition at Museo Pietro Canonica in Rome.
+Metz was recently featured in the group exhibitions Blue., at The Nassau County Museum of Art In New York, and Greffes, curated by Pier Paolo Pancotto at Villa Medici in Rome.
 Metz was born in Phoenix, Arizona and currently lives and works in Brooklyn, New York.